yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_questions.rst

       publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       securityQuestions : :type:`object[]`, :required:`required`
-         Collection of questions and answers used for password recovery if question security is configured.
+         New set of questions and answers for authenticated user in password recovery.

    .. group-tab:: NodeJS